tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

   - Fix and Flip: Older homes may require renovation, and there is potential for profit from flipping properties, especially if modernized for first-time homebuyers or renters looking for updated amenities.
   - Multi-Family Investments: With a few multi-family buildings and townhouses in the area, investing in small multi-family units can diversify rental income streams.
   - Rent-to-Own (Lease Option): Offering a rent-to-own program could attract tenants interested in homeownership but not yet financially ready, providing consistent rental income with a future purchase option.
+  - townhouse rentals: Pineridge is an affordable community ideal for buy-and-hold investments.
+Townhouse rentals can be attractive due to their lower entry price and stable demand from families.

 # Temple, northeast